etanetan/etch-a-sketch/README.md

 # Etch-a-Sketch
-Etch-a-sketch project done through The Odin Project (theodingproject.com)
+Etch-a-sketch project done through <a href="https://www.theodinproject.com">The Odin Project</a>

 It has the functionality of clearing the grid, starting a new drawing, and resizing the grid to your liking.